 A hearing or meeting should be held as soon as possible.
 Both parties can bring evidence and witnesses to support their case and also ask questions.

-When the procedure could result in a formal warning or other disciplinary action, employees have a statutory right to be accompanied at the hearing by a companion.
+Where the procedure could result in a formal warning or other disciplinary action, employment law gives employees have a right to be accompanied at the hearing by a companion.
 Employment law solicitors usually do not accompany employees at this stage.
 The companion could be a fellow worker or a trade union representative or official.
 After a capability hearing, employment law solicitors would advise an employer to give the employee opportunities to improve, a final written warning or in severe cases dismissal.
 An appeal should always be afforded to employees.

-An employee’s complaint could involve: terms of employment, pay and working conditions, disagreements with co-workers, discrimination, and statutory employment rights.
+An employee’s complaint could involve: terms of employment, pay and working conditions, disagreements with co-workers, discrimination, or statutory employment rights.